Thank you for visiting the CLOSER website from our booth at the BERA conference.

 Watch the animations below and learn about different statistical methods and methodological approaches to analysing longitudinal data, including regression analysis, multi-level and growth curve modelling, and survival analysis.

-CLOSER Discovery – the UK’s most detailed search engine for longitudinal data – allows users to search and explore content from multiple leading UK longitudinal population studies.
+CLOSER Discovery – the UK’s most detailed research tool for longitudinal data – allows users to search and explore content from multiple leading UK longitudinal population studies.

 CLOSER Discovery enables researchers to search through rich metadata, filtering by study, topic and life stage, to see which variables meet their research requirements.
 As well as variable metadata, the resource shows how the data were collected through questions and questionnaires.
 In addition, all questions and variables are tagged to a common set of topics, making it easy to explore an area of interest.